stagedml/stagedml/README.md

 3. Now, we have to make sure we are using a compatible version of TensorFlow.
    At the time of this writing, the default TF from Deepo was a bit old, so we provide our favorite version as  `./3rdparty/tensorflow` Git submodule.
-We have the following options:
+You have the following options:

    * (a) Build our favorite TensorFlow from sources